How Much Does a Go-to-Market Specialist Cost in 2026?

 Is a GTM specialist more cost-effective than a GTM consulting firm?

 Significantly.
 GTM consulting firms (McKinsey, Bain, or boutique firms) charge $250-500/hr — and much of that cost covers junior analysts, project managers, and partner overhead.
-A dedicated GTM specialist through EverestX delivers the same strategic output at 40-60% less cost because you're paying for the strategist directly, not the firm's infrastructure.
+A dedicated GTM specialist through EverestX delivers the same strategic output at $10–$12/hr full-time or $14–$16/hr part-time (rates vary within each band by experience and skills) — a fraction of consultancy cost — because you're paying for the strategist directly, not the firm's infrastructure.
+No upfront, hiring, or platform fees.
 You also get hands-on execution rather than a PDF of recommendations — a GTM specialist builds the launch playbook and stays to ensure it's executed correctly.

 What's the ROI of hiring a GTM specialist?